lsst-dm/dmtn-310/index.md

 However, with writes eliminated, we no longer need to connect to the primary database.
 We can set up a dedicated read replica for Prompt Processing, insulating time-critical processing from other users/services that may consume resources unpredictably on the primary database.
+Using physical replication, the replication lag should be less than a second when things are operating normally, though it could become unbounded when the system is under stress.

 Testing in Operations Rehearsal 5 showed that with only the input queries, the database access from the pods was able to scale acceptably.
 We may not need